Paralympics: PCI chief Deepa Malik, Dy Chef de Mission Arhan Bagati arrive in Tokyo | english.lokmat.com

 The first batch of Indian para-athletes had arrived in Tokyo on Wednesday.

 The Tokyo Paralympic Games is scheduled to be held between August 24 and September 5.
-India will start its campaign on August 27 with men's and women's archery events.
+India will start its campaign on August 25 with paddlers Bhavina and Sonal locking horns in table tennis events.

 Thangavelu Mariyappan, Rio 2016 Gold Medal winner, will be the flag bearer of India while Gursharan Singh will be the Chef de Mission of the team.